prasadseemakurthi/Deep-Neural-Networks-HealthCare/ReadMe.md

 Please, contribute to this growing list, especially in categories that I haven't covered well!
 Also, do add your contributions to [GitXiv](http://gitxiv.com/) as well if you can.

-You might also want to refer to the [awesome deepbio](https://github.com/gokceneraslan/awesome-deepbio) list.
+You might also want to refer to the [curaterd list of deepbio work](#awesome-deep-biology) below.

 ## Table of contents
 * [Reviews](#reviews)